-People who experience these symptoms before fainting should lie down somewhere safe.
+People who experience these symptoms before fainting should lie down in a safe place.
 Lying down will help the body maintain adequate blood flow to the brain, which may prevent fainting.
 It will also minimize the risk of a fall or injury in the event of fainting.

 A person who has experienced VVS may feel tired, weak, and nauseated when they come round.
 It is important that they rest before getting up and continuing with their day.

-Typically, doctors will begin a diagnosis of VVS with a review of the person’s medical history and any other symptoms.
-They will also conduct a physical examination.
-As part of this examination, the doctor will take blood pressure readings while the person is standing, sitting, and lying down.
+Typically, doctors will begin a diagnosis of VVS by reviewing the person’s medical history.
+They will also conduct a physical examination and take blood pressure readings while the person is standing, sitting, and lying down.

 A doctor may also attempt to rule out alternative causes of fainting using one or more tests.
 Examples of such tests include:

-- Electrocardiogram (EKG), which measures electrical activity in the heart.
+- Electrocardiogram (EKG): An EKG measures electrical activity in the heart.

-- Echocardiogram, which assesses heart motion and blood flow through the heart.
+- Echocardiogram: This test assesses heart motion and blood flow through the heart.

-- Exercise stress test to evaluate heart function in response to exercise.
+- Exercise stress test: This test evaluates heart function in response to exercise.

-- Tilt-table test, in which the doctor will secure a person to a padded table that tilts at different angles.
+- Tilt-table test: For this procedure, the doctor will secure the person to a padded table that tilts at different angles.
 Various monitors detect and record heart activity, blood pressure, and oxygen levels while the table positions the person at different angles.

 Vasovagal syncope refers to fainting that occurs in response to a sudden drop in heart rate or blood pressure.

-Vasovagal syncope is usually not dangerous.
-However, people should seek medical attention if they faint when pregnant, experience additional symptoms, or fall and injure themselves when fainting.
+VVS is usually not dangerous.
+However, people should seek medical attention if they faint with additional symptoms or fall and injure themselves during an episode.
 People should also see a doctor if they are unsure of the cause of fainting.